Palantir: An unfit partner for our NHS

 Our medical and health records are extremely private and personal.
 We have a right to expect that any gathering and processing of such data is done to the highest standards of ethics and privacy.
 Past NHS data proposals have failed because they didn’t pass this trust test.

 This is even more so for poor people, migrants, and minoritised groups.
-In the US, Palantir is notorious in these communities, because it delivers systems that target and harm them.
-In the UK, we are already seeing higher rates of vaccine hesitancy in overpoliced, marginalised, or migrant communities.
-The involvement of a company like Palantir will only exacerbate this mistrust.
+In the US, and increasingly in the UK and across the world, Palantir is notorious in these communities, because it delivers systems that target and harm them.